amitsuneja/aws_complete_setup/Readme.md

  elseyou can download pem file from AWS or use windows to convert ppk to pem .ppk is for putty and .pem is to login from unix to unix

+Note : once Bastion host is created with rendered user data using template  .
+We will create a dynamic inverntory and store its IP in tfFiles/dynamicFiles/aws_hosts, then we will pick terraform variable and pass it to playbook we will run on bastion host.
+Remember -e switch in ansible is use to pass variable from  CLI , -i in to specify inventory

+example : ansible-playbook -e "user_name=bob user_create=yes" user.yml
+we passed 2 variables to ansible in above example.